 The Old Colony railroad corridor paralleling the Southeast Expressway between South Bay and Braintree is the only commuter rail corridor between Boston and Route 128 that is not double track.
-Adding trains to mitigate congestion on the Southeast Expressway will not be possible until some way is found to double track.
+Adding trains to mitigate congestion on the Southeast Expressway will not be possible until some way is found to double track the line.
+Planned rail service to New Bedford and Fall River will also be constrained.